 If you want to avoid becoming part of the statistics, get yourself educated before going down to the store.
 Make sure you fully understand the 4Cs, look up the differences between terms like “carat weight” and “carat total weight” and compare prices of different services (even if you shop online).

-For a peace of mind, you might want to consider engaging the services of an independent appraiser to size up your purchase.
+For peace of mind, you should only buy from a reputable retailer and consider hiring an independent appraiser to size up your purchase.

 Large volumes of diamonds are available at mines all over the world.
 You’ve heard me right.
 Don’t believe me?
 The world reeled in shocked when Russia revealed a mine that could fuel worldwide supply for three thousand years.